aridjayarecipes/cutesrecipes.web.app/content/post/2160-easiest-way-to-make-speedy-plum-shake.md

 - "1/2 tbsp roasted cumin powder"
 - "as needed Some mint  leaves"
 recipeinstructions:
-- "Firstly wash plums and cut separate it's seed"
+- "Firstly wash plums and cut separate it&#39;s seed"
 - "Take a big bowl add chopped plums and water.Blend with blender add sugar,salt, roasted cumin powder and mint leaves and again blend"
 - "Serve in glass and enjoy"
 categories: